 Cheryl Morgan is a science fiction critic and publisher.
 She is the owner of Wizard’s Tower Press and the Wizard’s Tower Books ebook store.
 Previously she edited the Hugo Award winning magazine, Emerald City (Best Fanzine, 2004).
 She also won a Hugo for Best Fan Writer in 2009.

-Cheryl is a director of San Francisco Science Fiction Conventions Inc., and a founder of the Association for the Recognition of Excellence in SF & F Translation.
+Cheryl is a director of San Francisco Science Fiction Conventions Inc., and a founder of the sadly short-lived Association for the Recognition of Excellence in SF & F Translation.

-Cheryl is currently part of the team running Science Fiction Awards Watch, and is non-fiction editor of Clarkesworld Magazine, with which she won her third and fourth Hugo Awards in 2010 and 2011.
-She maintains the websites for the SF in SF readings in San Francisco, and for BristolCon in the UK.
+Cheryl was, for a time, the non-fiction editor of Clarkesworld Magazine, with which she won her third and fourth Hugo Awards in 2010 and 2011.
+She helps maintain the websites for the SF in SF readings in San Francisco, and for BristolCon in the UK and various other organizations.

 In addition to spending far too much time reading Cheryl has been known to dabble in computer programming, web site design, journalism and the economics of competitive electricity markets.
-Her writing has appeared in venues such as Locus, Interzone, The Internet Review of Science Fiction, Strange Horizons and of course Clakesworld.
+Details of where to find her writing can be found in the Essays and Fiction sections of this website.

 You can contact Cheryl by email.